Gold-Nano Blog / Gold Nanoparticle Cancer Research News #7

 In the first part of the research, T-Cells were modified and given a genetic switch, or protein that when turned 'On,' increased the T-Cell's ability to seek out and kill cancer cells by more than 200x their normal capabilities.

 In the next part of the study, researchers injected the modified T-Cells and gold nanorods into a tumor.

 Once the T-Cells and gold nanorods were in the tumor, an infrared laser was shown onto the gold nanorods, heating them, switching the modified T-Cells 'On,' killing the tumor.

 In addition, when the laser was not shown on the gold nanoparticles, the T-Cells would switch 'Off' because the body's temperature isn't high enough to activate the T-Cells.

 The bioengineers found that the T-Cell switch worked best between 40 to 42 degrees Celsius (104 -- 107.6 F), high enough to not react to the highest fevers and low enough to not affect healthy tissue or the modified T-Cells.

 The research proved to be successful in tumor-bearing mice, and it was confirmed that all the components of the experiments worked.

-Researchers at Georgia Tech are continuing their research by testing their new immunotherapy treatment with more aggressive cancers to make immunotherapy more effective at fighting cancer.See the full article here: Remote-control shoots laser at nano-gold to turn on cancer-killing immune cells - Science Daily
+Researchers at Georgia Tech are continuing their research by testing new immunotherapy treatments with more aggressive cancers to more effectively fight cancer.Article about this research is found here: Remote-control shoots laser at nano-gold to turn on cancer-killing immune cells - Science Daily

 Thank You for your Time.